flyingdinner/pipicoce128/README.md

 [i2c](pio/i2c)| Scan an I2C bus.
 [logic_analyser](pio/logic_analyser)| Use PIO and DMA to capture a logic trace of some GPIOs, whilst a PWM unit is driving them.
 [manchester_encoding](pio/manchester_encoding)| Send and receive Manchester-encoded serial.
-[pio_blink](pio/pio_blink)| Set up some PIO state machines to blink LEDs at different frequencies, according to delay counts pushed into their FIFOs.
+[pio_pipicoce](pio/pio_pipicoce)| Set up some PIO state machines to pipicoce LEDs at different frequencies, according to delay counts pushed into their FIFOs.
 [pwm](pio/pwm)| Pulse width modulation on PIO.
 Use it to gradually fade the brightness of an LED.
 [spi](pio/spi)| Use PIO to erase, program and read an external SPI flash chip.
 A second example runs a loopback test with all four CPHA/CPOL combinations.
 [squarewave](pio/squarewave)| Drive a fast square wave onto a GPIO.
 This example accesses low-level PIO registers directly, instead of using the SDK functions.